.204 Ruger Ammo

 .204 Ruger Performance

 The .204 Ruger offers exceptional performance characteristics that have made it a popular choice for varmint hunting and long-range target shooting.
-Here's a breakdown of its key performance characteristics:
+Here\'s a breakdown of its key performance characteristics:

 Characteristic Performance

-Velocity 4,000-4,225 fps (32-grain bullets) 3,900-4,050 fps (40-grain bullets)
+Velocity 4,000-4,225 fps (32-grain bullets)\n3,900-4,050 fps (40-grain bullets)

 Varies based on barrel length and load type

-Trajectory Extremely flat trajectory at long ranges
+Trajectory Extremely flat trajectory at medium to long ranges

-Effective for varmint hunting beyond 400 yards
+Effective for varmint hunting beyond 300 yards

-Energy 850-900 ft-lbs at the muzzle (32-grain bullets)
+Energy 850-900 ft-lbs at the muzzle (32-grain bullets)\n1,000-1,050 ft-lbs at the muzzle (40-grain bullets)

 Provides excellent performance for varmints and small game

-Recoil Very low, allowing for quick follow-up shots
+Recoil Very low, allowing for quick follow-up shots and extended shooting sessions

 Accuracy Capable of sub-MOA accuracy in quality rifles